hazae41/network/README.md

 ## Use case

-Here is a few examples of service that can benefit from this new scheme
+Here is a few examples of services that can benefit from this new scheme

 - A website that wants to monetize its traffic by making visitors run PoW
 - A crypto faucet that makes people run PoW in order to get "free" tokens